Last updated on

 We’re going to walk you through some useful tips to help you get started with a successful content marketing plan this year:

 You know we’re all about content here at Carrot.
-We publish content two or three times a week, and we have mastermind calls, webinars and articles, and these videos…all kinds of stuff.
+We publish content two or three times a week, and we have Coaching Calls, webinars and articles, and these videos…all kinds of stuff.

 But… what can you, as real estate investors, agents, or any other entrepreneur watching this video, no matter what industry, do as far as your content scheduling goes?